mshanGithub/msbotframework/Orchestrator/README.md

 - Higher resilience to data imbalance across your LUIS and QnA Maker authoring data.
 - Ability to correctly dispatch from relatively little authoring data.

-**Intent recognizer**: You can use Orchestrator as an intent recognizer with [adaptive dialogs][6] to route user input to an appropriate skill or sub-component.
+**Intent recognition**: You can use Orchestrator as an intent recognizer with [adaptive dialogs][6] to route user input to an appropriate skill or sub-component.

 **Entity extraction** is not yet supported.